croquet/microverse/docs/QuickStart.md

 ## Deploy your world to a web server

 A Croquet app like Microverse is deployed as a static web app.
-You do not need any other kind of server.
+You do not need any special server side features.

-1. Create a production key at [croquet.io/keys](https://croquet.io/keys/) and add a restriction to your target URL, then edit the key in your `apiKey.js`
+1. Create a production key at [croquet.io/keys](https://croquet.io/keys/) and add a restriction to your target URL.
+Create a file called apiKey.js (from apiKey.js-example) and paste your key into the value of apiKey.

+You can pick your own `appId`.
+We recommend to make a unique appId.

+        /* Copy this into a file named apiKey.js */
-        const apiKey = '123abcd_production_key_goes_here';
+        const apiKey = '123abcd_Get_your_own_key';

-2. Copy the `lib` directory

-    At runtime, Microverse only needs the files in `node_modules/@croquet/microverse-library/lib` so we recommend to copy that directory to your project directory, and edit `index.html` to refer to it.

-        <script defer src="lib/index.js"></script>
+        const appId = 'com.mycompany.myorg.myapp';
+        export default {apiKey, appId};

-3. Upload the whole project directory to any web server.
+2. Upload the whole project directory to any web server.

     One simple way is GitHub pages.
 Check your directory into git, publish to GitHub, and enable [pages](https://pages.github.com).